Lumino-2-0/GMOD-Source-SDK-Tools-GPU/README.md

 # Source SDK 2013 — GMOD Tools X64 Mod
 ## This project is under development, but the GPU/OpenCL optimization is almost working!

 So yes, I did it, I created a GPU version of the VVIS tool specifically for GMOD.
-It uses OpenCL for GPU compatibility, and for a large open map like my Kindercity (it's a big city but with many more things inside), it only took 2 seconds to compile with my GPU (Rtx 4090).
+It uses OpenCL for GPU compatibility, and for a large open map like my Kindercity (it's a big city but with many more things inside).
 So try it out and enjoy this feature.
 I will compare many maps with the original VVIS and my GPU version to see the difference and what I can optimize.
-But for now, it works, and I've done the hardest part.
+But for now, it works for the minimum optimisation, and I've done the hardest part.
 Don't be so excited, because like i said, it's ALMOST finished but not actually so you will need to wait quites weeks or months, or just help me :)

 ### Here all the infos :